vanus-labs/docs/content/user-guides/connector-guides/source/chatai/webhook.md

 - Click the **copy icon** to copy the webhook url.
    ![](images/getlink.png)

-You can use your Webhook URL to send message to ChatAI using ChatGPT or Ernie Bot.
+Ask a question to ChatAI by sending a POST Request to the Webhook URL.
+Below I will share with you how to send a simple curl Post Request to the address.

 Here is a Example of a CURL Post Request of a CloudEvent.
 ```shell